Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 13 Januari 2025 22.27.11 UTC
+- WIB: Senin, 13 Januari 2025 23.32.24 UTC
-- WITA: Senin, 13 Januari 2025 23.27.11 UTC
+- WITA: Selasa, 14 Januari 2025 00.32.24 UTC
-- WIT: Selasa, 14 Januari 2025 00.27.11 UTC
+- WIT: Selasa, 14 Januari 2025 01.32.24 UTC

 Kutipan Inspiratif:
-"Tragedy is when I cut my finger.
-Comedy is when you fall into an open sewer and die."
+"Technology... is a queer thing.
+It brings you great gifts with one hand, and it stabs you in the back with the other."

-Kategori: funny
+Kategori: technology